exilaus/Shapextractor/README.md

 - reconstruction (c++)  , read photos and create point cloud
 - html pages ready for publish (WebGL ply viewer with XB PointStream )

-For start:
+For start with web interface:

+./service.sh start
- ./service.sh start it start webserver on port 7000 after this you can use your html5(firefox chrome) browser for start new scan or see last scan project
+It start cgi webserver on port 7000 and can use Shapextractor with your html5(firefox chrome) browser for start new scan or see last scan project

+For star with command line:
+sudo pyhton Shapextractor.py
+!!!check before launch Shapextractor.ini it contain all parameter

 To do:
 - Trace more and more clear laser line
-- Set parameter via external file
 - Find low cost and small webcamera supported by RPI&Pygame
+- make it compatible with mjpg-stramer (for share camera output with other software too for example octoprint)

 Gallery :
 https://plus.google.com/photos/114285476102201750422/albums/5868629874379483185